thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 They can be a boon, but I haven't found the tradeoff worth it.
 We won't need them, and we can save time by avoiding them off the bat.

-After handwritten, we have two more constraints informed by the goal of our language.
+We have two more constraints informed by the goal of our language.
 In the modern era, languages (and their compilers) are expected to be more interactive than the bygone days of batch compilation.
 It's now table stakes for any new language on the block to support IDE like features, usually via the [Language Sever Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
 As a modern language ourselves, we need to support these fancy features.